TosbackCgusBridge-Bot/CGUs-versions/Reddit/Terms of Service.md

 reddit rules your participation on reddit

-23 These guidelines are intended to keep people safe, protect kids, keep reddit running, and to encourage personal responsibility for what you do on reddit.
-You must:
+23 You also agree to follow the Reddit Content Policy.
+These guidelines are intended to keep people safe, protect kids, keep reddit running, and to encourage personal responsibility for what you do on reddit.

-*   **Keep Everyone Safe**: You agree to not intentionally jeopardize the health and safety of others or yourself.
-*   **Keep Personal Information Off reddit**: You agree to not post anyone's sensitive personal information that relates to that person's real world or online identity.
-*   **Do Not Incite Harm**: You agree not to encourage harm against people.
-*   **Protect Kids**: You agree not to post any child pornography or sexually suggestive content involving minors.
-*   **Take Personal Responsibility**: As you use reddit, please remember that your speech may have consequences and could lead to criminal and civil liability.

-24 You also agree to follow the rules of reddit.

-reddiquette &. subreddit rules
+subreddit rules

-25 You agree to review and make your best efforts to abide by reddiquette, which is an informal expression of the values of many redditors, as written by redditors themselves.

-26 Subreddits may create their own rules and enforce them as they see fit, providing they do not violate the terms of this agreement.
+24 Subreddits may create their own rules and enforce them as they see fit, providing they do not violate the terms of this agreement.

-27 You agree that reddit is not responsible for the actions taken or not taken by moderators.
+25 You agree that reddit is not responsible for the actions taken or not taken by moderators.

 moderators

-28 Moderating a subreddit is an unofficial, voluntary position.
+26 Moderating a subreddit is an unofficial, voluntary position.
 We reserve the right to revoke that position for any user at any time.
 If you choose to moderate a subreddit, you agree to the following:

 *   You may not enter into any form of agreement on behalf of reddit, or the subreddit which you moderate, without our written approval.
 *   You may not perform moderation actions in return for any form of compensation or favor from third-parties.